asherpage/bramportfolio/README.md

 ### 2. **References**

-- A curated list of references from satisfied clients to build trust with potential customers.
+- A curated list of references which users can scroll through and it will take you to there google maps page to build trust with potential customers.

 ### 3. **Contact Form**